 - 7.1.
 Competitors will not sign-on at the meeting having previously completed the self-declaration form online, however, competitors must bring all the appropriate documentation as spot checks will be made during the race meeting. - 7.2.
 Drivers are reminded that licences and medicals must be valid, bearing a recent photograph and be signed by the driver. - 7.3.
 It is the responsibility of the driver to bring all the appropriate documentation at the event. - 7.4.
-Competitor licence upgrade cards must be handed to the Clerk of the Course of the Secretary of the Meeting before taking part in any on track activity.
+Competitor licence upgrade cards must be handed to the Clerk of the Course or the Secretary of the Meeting before taking part in any on track activity.
 Upgrade cards will only be signed in accordance with the NCR's and must be filled in and bear a recent photograph of the competitor.

-8. Scrutineering
+Scrutineering

-All competitors will be scrutineered in the Scrutineering Bay at the times stated in the timetable.
-Scrutineering will also take place on Friday between 14:00 and 17:00 in the Scrutineering Bay.
+All competitors will be scrutineered in the Scrutineering Bay at the times stated in the timetable (TCR UK Championship scrutineering session on Saturday will take place in situ).
+Scrutineering will also take place on Friday between 1pm and 5pm in the Scrutineering Bay.
+Priority will be given to cars competing on Saturday.
+Competitors racing on Sunday only may also go to Scrutineering on Saturday afternoon.